Host Check Commands are accessible from the Configuration menu and are used by Opsview Monitor to actively check if a Host is 'UP'.

 When the plugin is changed, the 'Plugin Help' text will change based on the help text for the chosen plugin.
 If the plugin has no help text, then this section will be displayed without any text.

 In the example below, we have created a new Host Check Command that checks for a TCP response on port 8080 (in an example scenario of having changed the default Apache2 port to 8080):

 Once the new Host Check Command is configured, click 'Submit Changes'.
-The new Host Check Command will appear in the list of all Host Check Command's but will be highlighted yellow to depict that while it has been added, a reload is required to enable it to be used within the system:
+The new Host Check Command will appear in the list of all Host Check Command's and will be highlighted yellow to indicate that you need to go to Configuration > Apply Changes to make the changes live in your production system:

-Cloning a Host Check Command is very simple.
-First, click on the contextual menu of the Host Check Command you wish to clone.
-From the menu, select 'Clone'.
-This will load a 'New Host Check Command' modal window which is pre-populated with all the data of the original Host Check Command.
-The only field that requires modification is the 'Name' field, which must be unique between Host Check Commands:
+If you want to create a new Host Check Command based on an existing one, click on the contextual menu of the Host Check Command you wish to copy the settings of and select 'Clone'.
+This will load a 'New Host Check Command' modal with all the pre-populated data of the original Host Check Command:

-To view the individual '23' Hosts, click on the number which will expand the row to display each Host individually:
+To view which hosts use the Host Check Command, click on the number to expand the row and display each Host individually:

 To hide the Hosts, re-click the number which will collapse the row back to its original format.

-If you attempt to delete a Host Check Command that is being used by one or more Hosts, you will notice that the delete option is 'greyed out'/deselected:
+If you attempt to delete a Host Check Command that is being used by one or more Hosts, you will notice that the delete option is greyed out:

-The message box will appear when the mouse is placed over the delete button, telling the user 'Cannot delete this Host Check Command as it has Hosts attached to it'.
-To resolve this issue, follow the guides outlined in Host Tab and How to edit multiple Hosts in bulk to change the Host Check Command for the affected Host(s), and then navigate back to this section to re-attempt the deletion.
+To resolve this issue, follow the guides outlined in Host Tab and How to blk edit Hosts to change the Host Check Command for the affected Host(s), and then navigate back to this section to re-attempt the deletion.